-With thousands of cyclists heading to Mallorca in the coming months we spoke with island ride Guide Juliet Wolfe to get some tips and suggestions to make the best of your trip to this cycling nirvana.
+Mallorca remains a Mecca for cycling so we spoke with island ride Guide Juliet Wolfe to get some tips and suggestions to make the best of your trip.
 We hope that whether you are thinking about your first trip to the island or you’ve been many times that this will provide a useful outline and inspiration!

 When to go: We are actually seeing the riding season extend over the last few years.
 We are getting riders coming through November and December and the weather can be beautiful as early in the year as January and February.
 A lot of the Pro teams train here through that period but clearly you have more chance of some inclement weather so come prepared with a variety of kit.
 Cyclist numbers are highest in March – May when the weather is more consistent and before the island gets too busy with mainstream tourism and also before temperatures get too high.
 During the summer we then see quite a few people combining family holidays with cycling excursions, typically the best summer riding is to be had in the morning or evening.
 September and October may be a time of training winding down, but on Mallorca that period offers another window of great weather and quieter roads.